Hariesh-Kai/Emotion-Based-Music-Recommender/README.md

 - 🙌 The TensorFlow team for their exceptional framework.
 - 🤗 Hugging Face for the Transformers library that powers our text generation.
 - 🎤 The creators of Gradio for their intuitive interface components.
-- ✨ All contributors and supporters of the EmotionAI-TextGen project.
+- ✨ All contributors and supporters of the Emotion-Based-Music-Recommenderen project.

-*EmotionAI-TextGen is a community-driven project and thrives on your feedback and support.*
+*Emotion-Based-Music-Recommenderen is a community-driven project and thrives on your feedback and support.*